Peace Lily Drooping Leaves: Causes and Fixes

 Roots need oxygen as much as they require water.
 When they are left to sit in excess water, they drown, because oxygen is unable to reach roots.

-The roots cannot absorb nutrients vital to their survival when sitting in water or photosynthesize, and the leaves begin to droop.
+The roots cannot absorb nutrients vital to their survival when sitting in water or photosynthesizing, and the leaves begin to droop.
 This is usually a result of poor and inadequate drainage with the container.

 Overwatering can open the door to diseases such as root rot, Phytophthora, Cylindrocladium, and Pythium.